Game of Thrones: Concerns over depiction of sex and violence

 The episode "The Bear and the Maiden Fair" in the third season featured the lengthy torture and eventual emasculation of Theon Greyjoy, which prompted criticism.
 New York magazine called the scene "torture porn".
-According to one commentator, although the series' violence tended to serve a narrative purpose, Theon's torture in "The Bear and the Maiden Fair" was excessive as well.
-One commentator noted that Greyjoy's emasculation was one of the only sexual assault scenes where a male was the victim.
-A scene in the fourth season's episode "Breaker of Chains", in which Jaime Lannister rapes his sister and lover Cersei, triggered a broad public discussion about the series' depiction of sexual violence against women.
+According to one commentator, although the series' violence tended to serve a narrative purpose, Theon's torture in the episode was excessive as well.
+One commentator noted that Greyjoy's emasculation was one of the few sexual assault scenes where a male was the victim.
+A scene in the fourth season's episode "Breaker of Chains", in which Jaime Lannister rapes his sister and lover Cersei in the tomb of their dead son, triggered a broad public discussion about the series' depiction of sexual violence against women.
 According to Dave Itzkoff of The New York Times, the scene caused outrage, in part because of comments by director Alex Graves that the scene became "consensual by the end".
+Game of Thrones has been criticized for adding scenes of rape that were not included in the novels, such as the rape of Craster's daughters by the mutinous members of the Night's Watch.
 Sonia Saraiya of The A.V.
 Club wrote that the series's choice to portray this sexual act, and a similar one between Daenerys Targaryen and Khal Drogo in the first season—both described as consensual in the source novels—as a rape appeared to be an act of "exploitation for shock value".

 In the fifth season's episode "Unbowed, Unbent, Unbroken", Sansa Stark is raped by Ramsay Bolton.
 Most reviewers and publications found the scene gratuitous and artistically unnecessary.
 In response to the scene, pop culture website The Mary Sue announced that it would cease coverage of the series because of the repeated use of rape as a plot device, and US Senator Claire McCaskill said that she would no longer watch it.
 The episode was the lowest rated on Rotten Tomatoes until the season eight episode "The Bells".
 As the later seasons saw Daenerys, Sansa, and Cersei assume ruling positions, Alyssa Rosenberg of The Washington Post noted that the series could be seen as a "long-arc revenge fantasy about what happens when women who have been brutalized and raped gain power".
 Much of the criticism after the series finale was centered around the handling of the female character storylines.
 One commentator cited the male gaze as one of main sources of the "romanticized female rape" and general nudity throughout the series.
 Another commentator stated the use of both sex and violence helps perpetuate misogyny within the Game of Thrones universe.
+Sophie Turner, who portrayed Sansa Stark, has spoken about the long-term impact she believed filming the "heavy" scenes would have on her and revealed that she developed coping mechanisms to help her through filming.